 Out of 54 racers, Trevor Wright ranked 6th with 21.59 seconds

 Maya Andersen 9th out of 12, 48.66 seconds

 Justin Hawkins took 1st out of 18 with a time of 21.30

 Congratulations to our Huskies on an Awesome Season!!!

 North Star Shout-Out:

 Have you checked out the North Star PTO Facebook page?

 If you are interested, please check it out...

 Wanted: any request can be placed here, just email firstname.lastname@example.org and we will place your ad.

-Lost and Found: Flea Market going on in the Secondary Office!!!
+Lost and Found: Flea Market going on in the Elementary Office!!!
 Come by and claim your lost treasures :)